 From the mid-90s until 2017 I worked with a support agency for women living with HIV and it gutted me when we had to close our doors.
 That community of amazing women informed me in profound ways and I am deeply grateful for the many years we had together.

-As well as HIV, I struggle with myalgic encephalomyelitis (also called chronic fatigue syndrome), live with persistent depression, and am a survivor of complex childhood trauma.
-In my youth, I was homeless on a few occasions and resorted to survival sex for shelter and food.
+As well as HIV, I struggle with myalgic encephalomyelitis (also unhelpfully called chronic fatigue syndrome), autism, persistent depression, and am a survivor of complex childhood trauma.
+In my youth, I was occasionally homeless and resorted to survival sex for shelter and food.
 I have been knocked down many times and have sought my own destruction.
-It is this awareness of suffering and injustice that stirs my compassion and cements my commitment to mutual community care.
+This awareness of suffering and injustice stirs my compassion and cements my commitment to mutual community care.

 I have spent the last few decades making sense of life through meditative movement, contemplative practices, and various fibre arts.
 These are all reliable ways of untangling painful knots.
 Perhaps you’ll find them supportive too?